You have been charged with a criminal offence. You have never been to court before.

 On the day you have to go to court, you should arrive 10 or 15 minutes before you have to.
 If there is more than one courtroom you can ask at the information desk which court you should be in.
 You can go into the courtroom and sit in the seats for the public which are towards the back of the court room.

 There are Nova Scotia Legal Aid Duty Counsel services (free legal advice for your court appearance for that day) are available at most courts.
 Ask at the information desk at court about Nova Scotia Legal Aid Duty Counsel.

-Go to the Nova Scotia Courts website, Provincial Court section for more Frequently Asked Questions about court.
+Go to the Nova Scotia Courts website, Provincial Court section for more information about appearing in Provincial Court.